 A second handrail running the length of the stairs can provide some extra support for elderly people who struggle with balance.
 People climbing the stairs can use the handrail rail to steady themselves, and it can act as an extra grab rail if the person does lose balance.

 Relatively cheap and easy to install, they’re a handy home adaptation to help with the stairs.
 They can also be removed easily if you decide to fit a stairlift at a later date.

 Install a Stairlift

 You may also want to think about reviewing medication, arranging an eye test, or organising a personal alarm system.
-This may help to reduce the impact of other factors like side-effects or poor eyesight on someone’s ability to use the stairs.
-A personal alarm can also be useful if the individual does fall and they call for help.
+This may help to reduce the impact of other factors like side effects or poor eyesight on someone’s ability to use the stairs.
+A personal alarm can also be useful if the individual does fall and call for help.